Get Going Guide (2026)

 Two Types of Starts

-Others begin with a planned start.
+Other divorces begin with a planned start.
 Planned starts are calmer, more respectful, and often save money, time, and conflict.

-Why People Consider Divorce
+The Problems that Make People Consider Divorce

-Problems usually fall into two categories.
+Couples’ problems usually fall into two categories.
 Seasonal problems are tied to circumstances like job loss, health scares, or midlife transitions.
 They feel heavy but can pass.

 Structural problems are deeper mismatches in values or goals.
 These do not fade with time.

 Some people leave and thrive.
-Others leave and find the same dissatisfaction waiting.
+Others leave and find the same dissatisfaction waiting on the other side.
 Clarity here matters.
+Would therapy or coaching bring clarity?

 If You Are Resisting Divorce: Focus on What You Can Control